-3.22.16.4 Bulk Mail Services
+3.22.20 Bulk Mail Services

-Bulk mail services is an available option to all NOC departments.
+Bulk mail services are an available option to all NOC departments.
 To qualify as bulk mail the mailing must meet the following criteria: minimum of 200 recipients, non-personalized mail piece, domestic mail, standard letter/postcard.
 Bulk mail must be indicated when submitting a print authorization form.
 Bulk mailings must be planned early to allow time to arrive before the deadline of the event/promotion happens.
 The post office has up to 3 weeks to process and deliver bulk mail once they receive it.
 For any questions about bulk mail services, contact the Development and Community Services Office or Printing Services.

-3.22.16.5 Photography
+3.22.21 Photography and Videography

-Photographs used should be carefully reviewed for the following criteria: The photo represents the purpose of the publication, the integrity of the College and does not infringe on any copyright or trademark laws, or permission has been granted by the originator.
+Photographs and videos used should be carefully reviewed for the following criteria: The photo represents the purpose of the publication, the integrity of the College and does not infringe on any copyright or trademark laws, or permission has been granted by the originator.
 All photos should be no less than 300 dpi and should be in CMYK mode.
-File formats suggested are jpg, tif and eps.
+File formats suggested are jpg, tif, eps, and nef..
 Photography services may be requested by forms submitted electronically on the website or by calling the NOC photographer.

-NOC Policy on Use of Photos and Video
+3.22.22 NOC Policy on Photos and Videos